Why Choose a Winter Wedding?

 Reschedule Promise

-If your wedding is postponed due to extreme weather or by a government mandate, we will work with you to reschedule at no or minimum charge.
+If your wedding is postponed due to extreme weather or by a government mandate, we will work with you to reschedule at no or minimal charge.

 Power Backup

-We’ve had a couple weddings that lost power but with our battery powered uplights and battery powered speakers, we were still able to do all the toasts, special dances and even some partying!
+We’ve had a couple of weddings that lost power, but with our battery-powered uplights and battery-powered speakers, we were still able to do all the toasts, special dances, and even some partying!

 Real Events: Katie and James at The National Arboretum